 Unlike its two main competitors, RxSaver by RetailMeNot doesn’t give specifics about how large its pharmacy network is.
 It simply says it’s accepted at “thousands of pharmacies nationwide,” including CVS, Costco, Kroger, Walgreens and Walmart, among others.

 WellRx isn’t necessarily well known, but it has a large network of more than 65,000 participating pharmacies.

 Finally, Blink Health also advertises a network of 35,000 participating pharmacies nationwide.

-However, Blink Health does pricing a bit differently than its competitors.
-They have a Home Delivery Price, an Everyday Low Price and a Blink Smart Deal Price.
-For the purposes of this comparison, I used the Everyday Low Price because that’s the price available at any of their participating pharmacies.
+However, Blink Health structures its pricing a bit differently than its competitors.
+It has a Home Delivery Price, an Everyday Low Price and a Blink Smart Deal Price.
+For the purposes of this comparison, I used the Everyday Low Price because that’s the price available at any of Blink Health’s participating pharmacies.

-I compared the same dose and quantity of 15 of the most popular medications in one zip code of metro Atlanta.
+I compared the same dose and quantity of 15 of the most popular medications in one metro Atlanta ZIP code in February 2020.
 Below you can see what I found when I put these five competitors head-to-head.

 Note: I was looking for the “walk-up price” for all five competitors, i.e. the price that’s most widely available through the app — without joining a premium savings club or getting your medications through mail order.

 I’ve highlighted the winner for each drug whether it was an outright win or a tie among more than one prescription drug app: